Takeda Ventures

 Enterome SA is a biopharmaceutical company based in Paris, France, with an additional office in Cambridge, Massachusetts.
 Founded in 2008, the company specializes in developing innovative disease management solutions that leverage the understanding of the gut microbiome.
 Enterome focuses on creating biomarkers, companion diagnostics, and therapeutics targeted at microbiome-related diseases, including inflammatory bowel diseases and metabolic disorders.
 The company’s OncoMimic technology addresses cancer by mimicking tumor-associated antigens, thereby inducing a strong immune response against solid tumors.
 Enterome's drug candidates are designed to modulate the immune system and are currently advancing through clinical trials, with several programs in Phase 2 targeting challenging cancers such as glioblastoma, adrenal malignancies, and colorectal cancer.
 The company has formed a strategic collaboration with Takeda Pharmaceutical Company to enhance its research and development efforts.

-Amwell is a telehealth platform based in the United States that connects healthcare providers, insurers, patients, and innovators to enhance access to affordable and high-quality medical care.
-Founded in 2006 and headquartered in Boston, the company offers a comprehensive platform to address various telehealth needs, including urgent and acute care, post-acute care, chronic care management, and healthy living.
-With over a decade of experience, Amwell serves more than 240 health systems, comprising 2,000 hospitals and 55 health plan partners, and reaches over 150 million individuals, including 36,000 employers.
-The platform supports both on-demand and scheduled consultations, providing solutions for primary care, specialty consults, and chronic care programs like musculoskeletal and dermatology care.
+Amwell is a telehealth platform based in the United States that facilitates the digital delivery of healthcare services.
+Founded in 2006 and headquartered in Boston, the company connects providers, insurers, patients, and innovators to enhance access to affordable, high-quality care.
+Amwell offers a comprehensive platform designed to address a wide range of telehealth needs, including urgent, acute, and post-acute care, as well as chronic care management and healthy living.
+With extensive experience in the field, Amwell supports over 240 health systems, which encompass 2,000 hospitals, and collaborates with 55 health plan partners, reaching more than 150 million individuals through over 36,000 employers.
+The platform provides both on-demand and scheduled consultations, enabling diverse care models that range from primary and urgent care to specialized services such as telestroke and telepsychiatry.

 Cerevance